 1000 Trades is an independent neighbourhood bar and kitchen in Birmingham’s historic Jewellery Quarter.
-We champion all forms of craft over three floors of our nineteenth century building – built as a jewellery workshop and latterly playing host to a badge factory – which we celebrate with our ever-growing wall of badges.
+We champion all forms of craft over three floors of our nineteenth century building – originally built as a jewellery workshop and latterly playing host to a badge factory – which we celebrate with our ever-growing wall of badges.

 Our name references Birmingham’s history as ‘City of a Thousand Trades’, the UK’s workshop full of small, highly-skilled firms producing a huge range of products.
 If you wanted to get something made, Birmingham was where you went to get it done.